 Students will complete their primary coursework during the first two years of study, and will then advance to candidacy in their respective department.

 - 1st Fall Semester: Interfaces of Global Change Seminar 1 (FIW 5004)

 - 2nd Fall Semester: Global change science and policy elective

 - 3rd Fall Semester as a fellow: Capstone Course (GRAD 5134)

-In addition to coursework, IGC Fellows will also be required to:
+In addition to coursework, IGC Fellows are also required to:

 - Attend IGC workshops on topics such as policy, communication, and/or analytical skills for integrating and interpreting large amounts of data from diverse fields